mavlink/rfcs/text/gnss-integrity-report.md

 By contrast, if a field uses a concrete, standard unit (Hz, seconds, etc.) or maps to an explicit enumeration (detected, not detected, mitigated, etc.), it can remain unpopulated today and be filled in transparently when either a receiver firmware update exposes the data or a driver is updated to parse it.
 In both cases, the protocol will remain unchanged.

 However, there are cases where vendor-specific data genuinely aids diagnostics with a more user-friendly approach.
-Septentrio's quality indicators are one example: they present complex receiver health metrics as a simple 0-10 scale, similar to how a phone displays signal strength or battery level.
+Septentrio-specific quality indicators are one example: they present complex receiver health metrics as a simple 0-10 scale, similar to how a phone displays signal strength or battery level.
 One option would be a dedicated, and potentially optional, vendor extension message carrying this kind of data, keeping the main integrity messages vendor-agnostic.
 This remains an open design question.
 A proposal is presented in the [Alternatives](#alternatives) section.

 ## Original Design